 Terms and Definitions Used in the Commodity Market Clearing

 Collateral shall mean collateral the size of which is established by the Trading Rules.

-EDI Agreement with Moscow Exchange shall mean an electronic data interchange agreement concluded by the Clearing House or the Clearing Participant with Moscow Exchange.
+Category Assignment Application shall mean the application for assignment of a Clearing Participant category, which is made in the form of Appendix 4 to these Clearing Rules.

 Individual Clearing Margin shall mean an Individual Clearing Margin, a method for ensuring the fulfillment of liabilities of clearing participants eligible for clearing, and (or) obligations to pay remuneration to the Clearing House and other persons in cases provided for by the Clearing Law.

 Buyer shall mean a Clearing Participant who is a buyer in a transaction for sale and purchase of commodities.

+Market Access Rules shall mean the Rules of Access to Organized Trading in Commodities in the Spot Market of Joint-Stock Company "National Mercantile Exchange".

 Trading Rules shall mean Rules for Organized Trading in Commodities in the Spot Market of the Joint-Stock Company "National Mercantile Exchange".

 Seller shall mean a Clearing Participant who is a seller in a transaction for sale and purchase of commodities.

-Seller with Collateral shall mean a Seller which provides a collateral.
+Seller with Collateral shall mean a Clearing Participant who is a Seller which provides a collateral.

-Seller without Collateral shall mean a Seller which does not provide a collateral.
+Seller without Collateral shall mean a Clearing Participant who is a Seller which does not provide a collateral.

 Clearing methods in the commodity market

-The Clearing House clears the liabilities of the Clearing Participants eligible for clearing under contracts for sale of commodities (including the delivery and (or) payment of commodities) concluded at organized trading in accordance with the Trading Rules.
+The Clearing House clears the liabilities of the Clearing Participants eligible for clearing.
+Liabilities under contracts for sale of commodities (including the delivery of and (or) payment for commodities) made in the organized market in accordance with the Trading Rules shall be eligible for clearing.
+Clearing Participants' liabilities shall be eligible for clearing upon receipt by the Clearing House of the Market Operator's documents in the manner provided for by Article 51 of these Clearing Rules.

 The Clearing House shall clear trades without involvement of a central counterparty.

-Clearing is carried out without netting of matching liabilities in respect of cash payments (settlements for each individual trade, in real time, on a trade-by-trade basis) without the building up of a Clearing Pool.
+Clearing is carried out without netting of matching liabilities in respect of cash payments (settlements for each individual trade, on a trade-by-trade basis).

 The Clearing House shall clear trades with the use of Individual Clearing Margin.

 Clearing shall be performed without using the tolerance principle.
 The Clearing House shall not impose any limits on Clearing Participants in respect of cash funds.

+The Clearing House shall not provide clearing services to Clearing Participants’ Clients or clients of a Clearing Participant’s Clients.

 Clearing shall be performed in the course of Clearing Sessions when the following actions are carried out: